Linton Township High School and Community Building

-Linton Township High School and Community Building or Pimento School is a historic school and community centre building located at Pimento in Linton Township, Vigo County, Indiana.
+Linton Township High School and Community Building or Pimento School is a historic school and community center building located at Pimento, Indiana.
 It was built by architects from the Albert G. Beldon company in 1925.
 It is in the American Craftsman style of architecture.
-Contractor was James O. Sickels of Princeton, Indiana.
+The contractor was James O. Sickels of Princeton, Indiana.
 The building is now abandoned in disrepair.

 The school was placed on the National Register of Historic Places in 2002.